 Your pet should be tested for heartworm infection before he or she is placed on a preventive to avoid any harmful or possibly fatal complications.
 For instance, if a heartworm-infected dog is started on a monthly preventive, immature heartworms (called microfilariae) can die suddenly, causing a serious, shock-type reaction.
 In addition, preventives won’t kill adult heartworms, so an infected dog needs to be started on a treatment plan.

 My cat doesn’t go outside.
 Why should I put him/her on a heartworm/flea/tick preventive?

 Just because your cat doesn’t venture outdoors doesn’t mean outdoor parasites can’t get inside.
 Mosquitoes transmit heartworm disease, and as you probably know, mosquitoes always seem to find a way to get inside your home.
 Plus, fleas and ticks can both hitch a ride on clothing, so every time you come back into the house, you could potentially be bringing these parasites in with you.

-Although you can’t always protect your pet from coming in contact with these bloodsucking insects, you can help protect him or her from the diseases they can transmit.
-Ask your veterinary hospital to discuss the benefits of preventives with you.
+Although you can’t always protect your pet from coming in contact with these parasites, you can help protect him or her from the diseases they can transmit.
+If you’d like to provide your cat with parasite prevention, please call us to discuss the benefits of preventives!